 Inspector Lestrade: Subverted; Columbo is very much a competent officer, but plays up this trope masterfully for all it's worth.

-Just for the Heli of It: In the episode "A Friend in Deed", Richard Kiley plays a deputy police commissioner who covers for his friend's accidental killing of his wife and then demands the friend's help to cover up his own wife's murder.
-Kiley's character tries to make it seem as if an unknown burglar-cum-killer is besetting his posh neighbourhood, and at one point he rides along in a helicopter in hopes of catching this person.
-It turns out the chopper ride was part of the construction of his alibi, plus it made it seem the LAPD was putting a high priority on catching this non-existent crook, and the guy used it in part because he had the power to do so.
-Before the flight, Columbo actually asks the deputy commissioner if the helicopter was really necessary.
+Just for the Heli of It: In the episode "A Friend in Deed", deputy police commissioner Mark Halperin who covers for his friend Hugh Caldwell's accidental killing of his wife and then demands Caldwell's help to cover up his own wife's murder.
+Halperin then tries to make it seem as if an unknown burglar-cum-killer is besetting his posh neighbourhood, and at one point he rides along in a helicopter in hopes of catching this person.
+It turns out the chopper ride was part of the construction of his alibi so that Caldwell can be "seen" disposing of Halperin's wife in their swimming pool, plus it made it seem the LAPD was putting a high priority on catching this non-existent crook, and Halperin used it in part because he had the power to do so.
+Before the flight, Columbo actually asks him if the helicopter was really necessary.

 Karma Houdini: The unnamed weapons dealer (played by L.Q.
 Jones) from "The Conspirators".
 He seems like a normal man who runs an RV dealership but runs guns.
 He sells the guns to Joe Devlin, takes the cash... and while Joe and his IRA cell are caught, the gun dealer is never busted.
 It is never mentioned if Devlin ratted him out after the fact hoping for some leniency.